AryanMistry/ctf_writeups/Securinets/zip++.md

 2. Choose the raw input so the compressed bytes that land in [rbp+8] become the low bytes of the win address.

+To return to `win (0x00000000004011a5)` we only need to control the low bytes of the saved RIP in memory.
+In little-endian that target is `a5 11 40 00 00 00 00 00`, so we must cause the compressed output to contain `a5 11` at the saved-RIP location.
+So if we send the raw byte 0xa5 repeated 0x11 (17) times the compressor will produce a5 11.

+To align that (a5,11) pair with `[rbp+8]` we pad it with an offset.
+The compressed buffer occupies 784 bytes (rbp-0x310) and the saved RIP sits 8 bytes beyond it, so 792 compressed bytes land exactly at `[rbp+8]`.
+Using `gdb`, we find that sending `'ab'` 198 times gets us to `[rbp+8]`.

+Running the exploit with this caused a crash due to stack alignment issues.
+To fix this, we can us `win + 1` which is `0x4011a6` and avoid misalignment issues on the return.

 ## Solution
 ```Python